-- Word of mouth, or by working with a friend or family member
+- Word of mouth or by working with a friend or family member

 Once you find intended parents, you will also need to work closely with them to make sure every necessary step of the surrogacy process is taken care of.
-Know that even if you find intended parents on your own, you can still work with a surrogacy agency for the rest of the process, including completing any surrogacy screening that’s required.
+Even if you find intended parents on your own, you can still work with a surrogacy agency for the rest of the process, including completing any required surrogacy screening.